OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     npm start
     ```

-2. In the Office client application that opens when you run the previous command (i.e., Excel, Word or PowerPoint), make sure that you're signed in with a user account that's a member of the same Microsoft 365 organization as the Microsoft 365 administrator account that you used to connect to Azure while configuring SSO in step 3 of the [previous section](#configure-sso).
+2. When Excel, Word, or PowerPoint opens when you run the previous command, make sure you're signed in with a user account that's a member of the same Microsoft 365 organization as the Microsoft 365 administrator account that you used to connect to Azure while configuring SSO in step 3 of the [previous section](#configure-sso).
 Doing so establishes the appropriate conditions for SSO to succeed.

-3. In the Office client application, choose the **Home** tab, and then choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
-The following image shows this button in Excel.
+3. In the Office client application, choose the **Home** tab, and then choose **Show Taskpane** to open the add-in task pane.

     :::image type="content" source="../images/excel-quickstart-addin-3b.png" alt-text="Excel add-in button.":::